caldetas/vcf_4fold_degenerate_dating_haploid/README.md

 	*new_ref specified takes all the valid snp's of the sample
 	 and inverts the var/ref values of all other samples*
 	*for parsing adaptions search'parsing' in script*
-	*in multivariant mode each variant is seen as a own spn*
+	*in multivariant mode each variant is seen as a own snp*

 install packages: https://scipy.org/install.html
 ubuntu: sudo apt-get install python-numpy python-pandas